 At the time of the defendant's first appearance on a felony or misdemeanor matter, an informal request for continuing discovery shall be deemed to have been made by the defendant requesting the prosecuting attorney to disclose all materials and information set forth in Penal Code § 1054.1 and as required to be disclosed by the state and federal constitutions, including exculpatory information regarding guilt or innocence and sentencing mitigation covered by Brady v.
 Maryland (1963) 373 U.S. 83 and its progeny.
-In addition, an informal request will be made by the defendant for all audio, video and still photographs, including, but not limited to body camera footage and dash camera footage.
+In addition, an informal request will be deemed to have been made by the defendant for all audio, video and still photographs, including, but not limited to body camera footage, dash camera footage, and MVARS.

-Rule 6.06 amended effective January 1, 2025; adopted as Rule 8:01 effective July 1, 1996; amended effective July 1, 2009; previously renumbered as Rule 6:06 effective July 1, 2020; renumbered effective July 1, 2024.
+Rule 6.06 amended effective July 1, 2025; adopted as Rule 8:01 effective July 1, 1996; amended effective July 1, 2009 and January 1, 2025; previously renumbered as Rule 6:06 effective July 1, 2020; renumbered effective July 1, 2024.